310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-yes. i was an oddball joining ryuseitai, so they probably Didn’t want any Troubles that come with that.
+yes. i was an eccentric joining ryuseitai, so they probably Didn’t want any Troubles that come with that.

 even the old Leader left. and then, that title became yours.